-In a unique opportunity, each student in SNC’s MFA in Creative Writing program spends the entire fourth semester working with a professional editor, revising and editing your own manuscript in a process mirroring what happens when a book is accepted for publication and the writer works with an in-house editor.
+In a unique opportunity, each student in SNU’s MFA in Creative Writing program spends an entire semester working with an editor, revising and editing your own manuscript in a process mirroring what happens when a book is accepted for publication and the writer works with an in-house editor.

 You will be carefully matched with an editor who will help you to think more objectively and reflexively about your work.
 Your editor will provide you with the tools to self-edit your manuscript with increasing confidence at the micro and macro levels.
 You will learn from their experience and expertise what it takes to make a manuscript not only polished, but eminently publishable.